-Spoken to Moshe at this critically important time in the Torah narrative the Divine directive to Emor means to declare forcefully on earth the Will and Ways and Protocols of the King of Heaven.
-This Emor directive calls forth Kingdomthoughts, Kingdom-words and Kingdom-actions from ordinary men and women.
+Spoken to Moshe at this critically important time in the passion play script the Divine directive to Emor means to declare forcefully the Will, Ways, Words, and Protocols of Heaven's King.
+This Emor directive calls forth Kingdom-thoughts, Kingdom-words and Kingdom-actions from ordinary men and women.
 It means release a life-giving empowerment of Divine energy to go with the calling to Kingdom-lifestyle.
 The parsha is full of 'Kingdom First' messages.
 For redeemed, called, anointed kohanim of the Bridegroom-King, the only reasonable course of action is to put His Kingdom's message first in everything they do.